 This brings up very interesting data, so let’s check it out!

-Top 10 Walmart Statistics and Facts You Should Know
+Top 10 Walmart Statistics for 2021 You Should Know

-- Walmart stores have around 265 million customers each week.
+- Weekly, Walmart stores have around 265 million customers around the world.

 Walmart History Facts

-It might be hard to believe that the retailer-behemoth (previously called Wal-Mart Stores Inc.) started as a single discount store, with a vision of selling more for less.
+It might be hard to believe that the retailer-behemoth (previously called Wal-Mart Stores Inc.) started as a single discount store.
+It had a vision of selling more for less.
 It was founded by Sam Walton in Rogers, Arkansas, in 1962.

 2. People refer to Walmart as a “retail giant” for a reason.